Southern Rhodesia in World War I: Donations and funds

 Southern Rhodesian settlers set up a number of wartime funds, including funds to aid war victims, funds to provide the troops with tobacco and other supplies, funds to assist orphans and widows, funds to buy aeroplanes, and others.
 These raised about £200,000 in all.
-Much of this went to the Prince of Wales National Relief Fund in Britain, which was founded when the war started; Southern Rhodesian branches of the fund were promptly organised in several towns and ultimately consolidated into the Rhodesian War Relief Fund.
+Much of this went to the Prince of Wales National Relief Fund in Britain, which was founded when the war started; Southern Rhodesian branches of the fund were promptly organized in several towns and ultimately consolidated into the Rhodesian War Relief Fund.
 This body donated 25% of its receipts to the Prince of Wales Fund and 75% to local concerns.

 The Tobacco Fund, set up in September 1914, was particularly successful.
 Public donors bought Southern Rhodesian tobacco, cigarettes and pipe tobacco to send to the British forces.
 This was intended not only to comfort the troops, but also to advertise the prospect of post-war emigration to Rhodesia.
 The labels on the tobacco tins depicted a map of Africa with the sun shining on Rhodesia, accompanied by the slogan "The World's Great Sunspot".
 In a similar vein, "Sunspot" was the name given to the Rhodesian cigarettes that British soldiers received.
 During the war, British and colonial soldiery collectively chewed and smoked 59,955 two-ounce (57 g) tins of donated Southern Rhodesian tobacco, 80,584 two-ounce tins of equivalent pipe tobacco, and 4,004,000 Sunspot cigarettes (in packs of 10).
 Another similar undertaking saw six tons (roughly 6,100 kg) of local citrus fruits sent to wounded British Army personnel in South Africa and England.